Deadly Taliban attack in Afghan capital casts shadow on peace deal

 While such compounds have been attacked repeatedly over the years, the main victims are often Afghan civilians living in the surrounding area.

-The timing of the attack, as Khalilzad’s interview was still being broadcast, appeared to be deliberate, with Taliban spokesman Zabihullah Mujahid declaring the blast had destroyed rooms and offices and caused countless casualties among “invaders”.
+The timing of the attack, as Khalilzad’s interview was still being broadcast, appeared to be deliberate.
+Taliban spokesman Zabihullah Mujahid declared the blast had destroyed rooms and offices and caused countless casualties among “invaders”.

 “Enemy claims of civilian losses are false as no civilians were allowed close to the site of the attack,” he said in a tweet.